-Shayda Jaqueline was born on January 4, 2011 in Mission Viejo, California.
-Shayda, whose name means “lovesick” in Farsi, instantly stole the hearts of everyone she met.
-She was born the younger sister to brother Pasha and became the perfect completion to a wonderful family.
-As Shayda grew, two things became strongly apparent about our girl.
-She had a huge heart that she shared with everyone she met and she had a stronger will than most adults.
-Shayda always knew what she wanted, from fashion to food, and she was going to get it!
+Shayda Jacqueline was born on January 4, 2011 in Mission Viejo, California.
+Shayda, whose name means “lovesick” in Farsi, instantly stole the hearts of everyone she came across.
+She was born the younger sister to her precocious brother Pasha and became the perfect addition to the loving family.
+As Shayda grew, two things became apparent; First, she had a huge heart and second, she possessed extraordinary strength, and everyone could tell!
+Through her loving words and kindness of spirit, Shayda warmed the hearts of everyone around her.
+She always knew what she wanted, and she was going to get it!

-Through it all, the one person who never lost her smile, who was encouraging all those around her, was Shayda.
-Shayda knew that Queens and Super Heroes didn’t give up and couldn’t be beaten.
-Through that year she showed us all what it meant to be “Shayda Strong.”
+Through it all, Shayda never lost her smile.
+She became a fighter and a source of strength and comfort for all those around her.
+Shayda knew that Queens could never give up.
+She taught us how to be “Shayda Strong.”
 Being “Shayda Strong” means staying positive when you know you’re going to be poked with needles and sick for days on end.
-Being “Shayda Strong” means dancing and singing as you walk into the chemo ward at the hospital.
-It means making crafts and pictures for your family and friends when you’re in the hospital, because you want them to feel loved too.
+Being “Shayda Strong” means dancing and singing as you walk into the chemotherapy infusion center at the hospital.
+It means making crafts and pictures for your family and friends when you’re in the hospital, because you want them to feel loved.
 It means having FaceTime playdates because your immune system can’t handle being around kids your own age.
-Being “Shayda Strong” isn’t just a phrase we say, it’s an attitude we live by.
+Being “Shayda Strong” isn’t just a slogan, it’s an attitude!

-Our mission is to help encourage children who are battling cancer, along with their families, and let them know they are not alone.
-We are here to give uplifting gifts to hospitalized children, offer emotional support, advice, education and awareness, a listening ear, and hugs.
-The money raised from donations and fundraisers makes the gift-giving possible.
-We know first-hand the fears that follow when a child is diagnosed with cancer and we want to ease the journey for others in any way that we can.
+Our mission is to help encourage children and families who are battling cancer by providing uplifting gifts and care packages to the local children’s hospitals.
+Along with providing emotional support, advice, education and awareness, a listening ear, and hugs, these small gifts brighten each child’s day.
+Just a small moment of happiness in an otherwise difficult situation.
+The money raised from your donations and Shayda Strong fundraisers make these moments possible.
+We know first-hand the tough road ahead when a child is diagnosed with cancer and we want to ease the journey for others.
 We are uniting to help other children and their loved ones stay strong and fight cancer.

-We are reaching out to children with cancer and their families.
-Our goal is to to keep young cancer patients' hearts full of love, encouragement and strength for their fight.
-We give hospitalized children toys and crafts and other thoughtful gifts that will lift their spirits.
+By reaching out to families dealing with a cancer diagnosis, our goal is to keep young patients' hearts full of love, encouragement and strength for their fight ahead.
+Packages filled with children’s toys and crafts offer an opportunity to lift spirits.
 We want parents and siblings to know they are not alone, as the battle against cancer is not fought by one.
 We stand united to keep the hearts of everyone facing childhood cancer strong.
-It is our hope to build a network support system for the young cancer warriors and their families so that they can all be "Shayda Strong"!
+It is our hope to build a support system for young cancer warriors and their families so that they can all be "Shayda Strong!"